Prologue release date rumours, trailers, and more

 Prologue trailer

-The only Prologue trailer we have is the teaser trailer shown at The Game Awards in 2019.
-In it, we see a forest, covered in ferns, broken trees, and rocks, getting battered by the wind and the rain.
+The only Prologue trailer we’ve seen so far is the teaser trailer shown at The Game Awards in 2019.
+In it, we see a forest covered in ferns, broken trees, and rocks, getting battered by the wind and the rain.
 Within seconds, this turns into thunder and lightning, and the camera – portraying a person’s point of view – moves erratically as dogs begin barking in the background.

 Prologue news

 All in all, Prologue remains shrouded in mystery.
-We know it’s part of Project Artemis, an incredibly ambitious project, and we know that the main aim of the game is to survive the wilderness.
+We know it’s part of Project Artemis, an incredibly ambitious project, and we know that the game’s main aim is to survive the wilderness.
 But what other bits of information can we glean from the internet and the few interviews Greene has done?

-Firstly, we know that the world will be 64x64km and features a realistic weather system.
-The map will be generated with every new game and you’ll be given a location to find and some tools to survive.
-Secondly, PlayerUnknown has confessed that the game might be a bit “boring” in an interview with GamesBeat.
-He admits that lighting fires, boarding up windows, and keeping warm isn’t for everyone and that Prologue is being created as a testbed for something much, much bigger.
+Firstly, we know the world will be 64x64km and have a realistic weather system.
+The map will be generated with every new game, and you’ll be given a location to find and some tools to survive.
+Secondly, PlayerUnknown confessed that the game might be a bit “boring” in an interview with GamesBeat.
+He admits that lighting fires, boarding up windows, and keeping warm isn’t for everyone and that Prologue is being created as a testbed for something much bigger.

-This desire to create a gigantic world has come from playing games like DayZ, where edges of the map often limited his gameplay.
-He wants to create a world in which vehicles actually impact the game and finding another player’s base takes time, rather than mere seconds.
-In short, he wants to create something where your actions have consequences and Prologue will enable that.
+This desire to create a gigantic world has come from playing games like DayZ, where the edges of the map often limited his gameplay.
+He wants to create a world in which vehicles impact the game, and finding another player’s base takes time rather than seconds.
+In short, he wants to create something where your actions have consequences, and Prologue will enable that.

-Beyond that though, the Prologue release date remains a mystery.
-We’re still waiting to find out more about the game, but while you wait for more information, why not check out our guide to the best survival games?
+Beyond that, though, the Prologue release date remains a mystery.
+We’re still waiting to learn more about the game, but while you wait for more information, why not check out our guide to the best survival games?
 Perhaps you’d rather create your own adventure in one of the best sandbox games instead?
 Who knows, it might help you improve your survival skills for Prologue.